fatmanur1blt/fatmanur1blt/README.md

 <br/><br/>
 I love learning, engineering and software.
 Also, I am writing a blog, I share information about the software on Medium.
 <br/><br/>
-🌱 I’m currently learning React.
+🌱 I’m currently learning Redux.
 <br/><br/>
 📫 How to reach me:
 <br/><br/>